Search and discovery on YouTube

 - Truth: Our systems don’t penalize videos that are uploaded early.
 What matters is how your video performs after you publish it.

 Like Google’s search engine, search on YouTube strives to surface the most relevant results according to keyword queries.
 Videos are ranked based on a variety of factors including how well the title, description, and video content match the viewer’s query.
-Beyond that, we look at which videos have driven the most engagement for a query, and make sure it’s easy for viewers to find those.
+Beyond that, we look at which videos have driven the most engagement for a query.
 Search results are not a list of the most-viewed videos for a given query.

 - See what words people use to find your channel in the YouTube Analytics Traffic Sources report by clicking in the ‘YouTube Search’ box.
 Consider incorporating the most relevant search terms for each of your new videos.
 You can add them as titles and descriptions -- as long as they’re accurate (and not excessive).